chhum-chanleak/full-stack-javascript/intermediate-html-and-css/using-flexbox-and-grid/README.md

 Grid and absolutely positioned elements
 A grid container as containing block
 A grid container as parent
-With a grid area as the parent
+A grid area as the parent
 Grid and display: contents
 Grid layout with nested child elements
 Using display: contents